BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

 Create the new user via `Computer Management->Local Users And Groups->Users->New User`

 The `JenkinsAgentSrvAcct` must be granted the `logon as a service` right.
-Run `gpedit.msc`, drill down on `Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Log on as a service` and add the `JenkinsServiceAcct` to the existing list of users
+Run `gpedit.msc`, drill down on `Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Log on as a service` and add the `JenkinsControllerSrvAcc` to the existing list of users

 ### Subdirectories to be created

 #### Controller Subdirectories

-The Controller service will create a subdirectory called `Jenkins` under the path `$env:AppDataLocal`  for the Controller Service account, e.g. `C:\Users\JenkinsServiceAcct\AppData\Local\Jenkins`
+The Controller service will create a subdirectory called `Jenkins` under the path `$env:AppDataLocal`  for the Controller Service account, e.g. `C:\Users\JenkinsControllerSrvAcc\AppData\Local\Jenkins`

 #### Agent Subdirectories